-Modifying a Divorce Is Legally Binding
+Modifying an Alabama Divorce Is Legally Binding

 After the dust settles on your divorce, many former spouses can communicate better with each other.
 In some cases, the divorced parties may start making informal agreements outside the bounds of their divorce decree.
 These informal agreements are not legally binding, and either party can go back on those agreements at any time.